AntonHedlundFG/FGNetworking/README.md

-# Assignment Collection, Network Programming Course - Anton Hedlund
+# Assignments, Network Programming Course - Anton Hedlund
 This is a collection of assignments, implemented within a rudimentary game prototype for a network programming course at FutureGames.
 There are 14 various tasks, not all need to be implemented.
-I will only list the ones I have solved.
+I will only list the ones I chose to solve for a VG result (10pts)

 ## Task 1.
 Overhead Names (1pt)
 A locally managed TextMesh which [displays players' usernames](Assets/Scripts/Player/UserNameDisplay.cs) above their ships.
 The name displayed is assigned by the server using a NetworkVariable<FixedString64Bytes>.